lunatech-labs/lunatech-beginner-quarkus-course/slides/03-qute.md

 # Recap

-// TODO, explain again why Qute is created
-// TODO, custom tags
-// TODO, include / insert templates
+In this module we have:
+* Discussed why Qute was created and how it compares to other template engines
+* Created a Qute template and used it from a Resource
+* Seen how to create custom tags and extension methods
+* Seen how to create type-safe templates